TDG-Platform/docs/DGLayers.md

 	5 : Mineral :
 	6 : Unknown Label 1 : 29
 ```
 The above command takes as input a single-band UCHAR raster and returns a single-band UCHAR raster.
 The specified coalesce-file tells this function which old class labels of the input raster are to be mapped to which new class labels of the output raster.
 Every old class label must be assigned to a new class label.
 This coalesce-file must begin with a single header line.
 Each subsequent line must be of the form (new label) : (name) : (list of old labels).
-The latter list can be empty. **_DONE_**
+The latter list can be empty.

 **_Command:_**
 ```shell